 5) Tyres & Brakes:

 Brakes are another important component of your safety.
-Drum type breaks are especially affected by humid weather and wet roads, resulting in ineffective braking and skidding.
+Drum breaks are especially affected by humid weather and wet roads, resulting in ineffective braking and skidding.
 If your brakes do get damp while wading through water-logged road. try to get out quickly and once out, hold down the brake pedal and accelerate slowly to dry out the brake pads, thereby enhancing their efficiency.
 If the problem persists, get it checked at a garage.